A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Methodology

 \section{Methodology}

 In Section~\ref{seq:spin_like} we define the notion of spin-like orbitals and in Section~\ref{seq:local_parity} we propose the local parity as a metric for the spin-like character of orbitals.
-In Section~\ref{seq:opt_parity} we present our parity optimization procedure as a way to determine the spin-like orbitals of a system.
+In Section~\ref{seq:opt_parity} we present our parity optimization procedure as a way to determine spin-like orbitals, as well as a way to gauge the presence of relevant low energy spin physics in the system.
 We discuss the basic concept of the Schrieffer-Wolff transformation in Section~\ref{sec:base_sw}.
-We detail our proposed extended Schrieffer-Wolff transformation method in Sections~\ref{sec:sym_spec} and~\ref{seq:sw_lgs}.
-In Section~\ref{sec:workflow} we show how the described methods are combined into our workflow for deriving effective spin-bath model Hamiltonians for materials with relevant low-energy spin physics.
+We provide our proposed extended Schrieffer-Wolff transformation method in detail in Sections~\ref{sec:sym_spec} and~\ref{seq:sw_lgs}.
+In Section~\ref{sec:workflow} we show how the described methods are combined into our workflow for deriving effective model Hamiltonians of spins in a fermionic environment for materials with relevant low-energy spin physics.